OptiPie/tradingview-optimizer-extension/docs/README.md

 ### Find, Sort, View & Analyze Reports :dart:

 Easily find your report in Reports tab with table search and sorts.
-Open report detail view to make a deep analysis.
+Open Report Detail view to make a deep analysis.

 ### Reports Stored ⚙️

-All optimization reports are saved locally using `chrome.storage` API thus can be reached or deleted any time within Reports tab.
+All optimization reports are saved to your machine, view or delete any time within Reports tab.

 ### Last Entered Parameter Inputs Stored In State :arrows_counterclockwise: